xapple/crest4/README.md

 ### Notes and extras

 Once the installation completes you are ready to use the `crest4` executable command from the shell.
-Please note that the reference databases are downloaded automatically during first run, so this might take some time depending on your internet connection.
+Please note that the reference databases are downloaded automatically during the first run, so this might take some time depending on your internet connection.

 In order to search the reference databases, you will also need either BLAST or VSEARCH installed.
 These can be installed automatically with the `conda` package manager.